This film has not been scored.

 UK BBFC Certificate: 12

-Popular in: United States and Gibraltar
+Popular in: United Kingdom and United States

 Highest chart position: 1

 With Disney now in possession of the "X-Men" property after the merger with Fox, the franchise's future is uncertain after "Dark Phoenix"Sat, 21st September 2019'Dark Phoenix' Honest Trailer: From the Writer of 'X-Men: The Last Stand' Comes the Same Movie Again /FILM

 The Dark Phoenix Honest Trailer unleashes the power of the Phoenix Force on the abysmal ending to the long-running X-Men franchise.Mon, 23rd September 2019Everything You Need to Know About the Messy ‘X-Men’ Timeline After ‘Dark Phoenix’ TheWrap

 If you think the timeline of the "X-Men" films doesn't make sense, you'd be correct -- and "Dark Phoenix" doesn't really add much clarity.Sat, 21st September 2019X-Men: 10 Actors Who Could Play The MCU's Magneto | ScreenRant Screen Rant

 Fans are excited for him to join the MCU alongside his enemies, the X-Men, in a few years' time when Feige can figure out a way to integrate them.Mon, 23rd September 2019Comics Watch: Could 'House of X' Inspire an 'Avengers vs. X-Men' Movie?
 Hollywood Reporter

 Marvel is reshaping the X-Men for its comics in a way that could make sense for its cinematic universe as well.Wed, 18th September 2019Exploring The Impact & Complicated Legacy Of The X-Men Film Franchise Full Circle Cinema